HansDandle/BTC-FAQ/src/content/blog/bitcoin-taxes-koinly-guide.md

 description: "Complete guide to calculating your Bitcoin taxes using Koinly.
 Learn about tax obligations, supported countries, and step-by-step instructions."
 date: "2024-10-25"
 author: "BTC-FAQ Team"
-tags: ["Bitcoin", "Taxes", "Koinly", "Cryptocurrency"]
+tags: ["bitcoin", "taxes", "koinly", "cryptocurrency"]
 ---

 # How to Calculate Your Bitcoin Taxes with Koinly in 2024